Laurent Duvernay-Tardif: Kansas City Chiefs

 On April 22, 2020, the Chiefs restructured Duvernay-Tardif's contract to free up salary cap space.
 On July 24, he announced via his Twitter account he chose to opt-out of playing during the 2020 season as a precaution due to COVID-19.
-Duvernay-Tardif had been working as an orderly at a Montreal long-term care facility during the pandemic.
+He had been working as an orderly at a long-term care facility in Saint-Jean-sur-Richelieu, Quebec, about 40 minutes away from Montreal, during the pandemic.
 He was the first NFL player to announce he would not play the season because of COVID-19.
-His role in fighting COVID off the field in 2020 resulted in Sports Illustrated naming Duvernay-Tardif one of their Sportspeople of the Year.
+Without him, the Chiefs reached Super Bowl LV, but lost 9–31 to the Tampa Bay Buccaneers.
+His role in fighting COVID off the field in 2020 resulted in Sports Illustrated naming him one of their Sportspeople of the Year.
 For his efforts both on and off the field in 2020, he was named a co-winner of the Lou Marsh Trophy, which is awarded annually to Canada's top athlete for the year.

-2021

-On July 10, 2021, Duvernay-Tardif was named the recipient of the Muhammad Ali Sports Humanitarian Award at the 2021 ESPYs for his decision to opt out of the 2020 NFL season to help fight the global COVID-19 pandemic.
+On July 10, 2021, he was named the recipient of the Muhammad Ali Sports Humanitarian Award at the 2021 ESPYs for his decision to opt out of the 2020 NFL season to help fight the global COVID-19 pandemic.

 New York Jets

 Duvernay-Tardif was traded to the New York Jets on November 2, 2021, in exchange for tight end Daniel Brown.
 On November 18, 2022, after going unsigned all offseason and into the season, Duvernay-Tardif was signed to the Jets practice squad.
 He was promoted to the active roster on December 7.

+On September 21, 2023, Duvernay-Tardif announced his retirement from the NFL.